PASSOVER SCHEDULE FOR 2022

 We must never stop telling the story.

 Remembering all the parts of the story is important.
 We cover the way God saved Moses as a child and brought him to lead a nation out of slavery.
-Someone speaks of how all of that was symbolic of Christ; thinking about the way the people were enslaved in a pagan nation and how God delivered them by sending 10 plagues.
+Someone speaks of how all of that was symbolic of Yeshua Messiah.
+We are thinking about the way the people were enslaved in a pagan nation.
+It is remembered that God delivered them by sending 10 plagues.

 Then we note the way God told Israel to prepare by placing the blood of an innocent lamb over their doorposts.
 We explain how those who did not obey God with this sacrificial act lost their firstborn.